 Michael F. Dolan is a partner at Hoagland Longo and has been with the firm since 1986 when he began practicing law.
 He is an experienced trial attorney having taken over 50 cases to verdict.
-Michael handles a wide variety of claims including complex construction claims, construction defect, transportation, product liability and professional liability.
+Michael handles a wide variety of claims including complex construction claims on behalf of design professionals, contractors and developers claims.
 His wide breadth of experience gives him unique insights into the representation of his clients.
-He is also an AV-rated attorney by Martindale-Hubbell Peer Review Rating®.
+He is also an AV-rated attorney by Martindale-Hubbell Peer Review Rating.

 Michael also counsels clients in risk management to help avoid costly and time-consuming litigation.
 He has been asked to present seminars to insurance professionals both through the Claims and Litigation Management Alliance (CLM) and the CEU Institute as well as by private companies on a wide variety of subjects including risk management, bad faith and premises liability.
 He has also spoken to various professional groups, including the New Jersey Society of Professional Engineers and the New Jersey Society of Professional Land Surveyors on the areas of risk management and current topics in construction law.

 We represented a well-known engineering firm in a $1 million dollar suit brought by a major New Jersey developer alleging the improper design of a subsurface groundwater recharge system in a new mixed-use development which resulted in the flooding of homes.
 Developer sued seeking removal and replacement of the entire recharge system.
 The general contractor was not sued by the developer as it was a sister company to the developer.
 We argued the GC and its subcontractors deviated significantly from our plans and specifications which resulted in the failure of the recharge system and the resulting flooding.
 The jury returned a unanimous verdict in favor of our client in 12 minutes.